Krayorn/blog/src/content/blog/codingame-equivalent-resistance-circuit-building.md

 }
 ```

-We end up with a tree where each node tells us if the resistances are in series or in parallel, and with an array of all child nodes OR a resistance name.
+I end up with a tree where each node tells us if the resistances are in series or in parallel, and with an array of all child nodes OR a resistance name.

 ## Calculate the output

-Once the tree is done, we can call the second recursive function `tree.Output(res)`.
+Once the tree is done, I can call the second recursive function `tree.Output(res)`.
 This function start at the root, and then iterate through all the child nodes.

 For each of these childs, if it's a resistance it takes its value, if not it calls `Output` on the child.